Dual-induced multifractality in online viewing activity: Appendix

-We present the construction of three types of synthetic time series.
-Concretely speaking, we first synthesize a random time series $x(t)$ that obeys a power-law distribution $p(x)= \beta x^{-(1+\beta)}$.
-According to central limit theorem, it can be generated as follows:
+To construct the three synthetic time series, we first synthesize a random time series $x(t)$ that obeys a power-law distribution $p(x)= \beta x^{-(1+\beta)}$.
+We use the central limit theorem and generate it to be